NbAiLab/notram/set_up_vm.md

 #Having Nordic Characters might be handy.
 Run this script and install the languages you need
 sudo dpkg-reconfigure locales

-#Then you might switch locale by doing this.
-Note that you might have to log in and out from the ssh
+#Then you might switch locale by this command.
+You might have to log in and out of the ssh for this to take effect.
 sudo update-locale LC_ALL="nb_NO.utf8"

 #Replace email address with your git email address and press ENTER on all questions
 ssh-keygen -t rsa -C "per@capia.no"